naughtyfruit53/FastApiv1.6/frontend/README.md

-# TritIQ Business Suite Frontend
+# TRITIQ BOS Frontend

-A modern React-based frontend for the TritIQ Business Suite system built with Next.js and Material-UI.
+A modern React-based frontend for the TRITIQ BOS system built with Next.js and Material-UI.

 ## 🚀 Turbopack Migration